p-cap/Php-Apache-Reflective-XSS/README.md

 # Vulnearble Web app 1

 # Purpose
-- Enable security professionals to understand the development side when identifying vulnerabilities in web applications
+- To understand the development side when identifying vulnerabilities in web applications
+- Integrate on application security practices and web application developement

-# Task
+# Task for Pentester
 - Identify the vulnerabilities that exists within the web application
 - Explain how the attack methodology works
 - Provide recommendations on how to remediate the vulnerability

 # Report
-- Once vulnerabilities were identified, an article will be posted by the pentester to discuss their report and document on how the container was created --> this is where I come in
+- Once vulnerabilities are identified, an article will be posted to discuss what were the pentesting approach and document on how the container was created --> this is where I come in

 # Steps on how to run the container
 - Download the repo => ```git clone https://github.com/p-cap/vul-app-one.git```